3mdeb/conferences/2024/YoctoProjectDeveloperDay/practical-sec-tee.md

 ???

-- Time for this slide: 30s
+- Time for this slide: 25s
 - Idea/goal of this slide:
     - Intro into practical part;
     - To point out the problem - integration is complex;
 - What to say:
-    - TODO
+    - "Now I will show you how to apply some of the knoledge Tymek presented to integrate and use features of TEE implemented on ARM platforms.
+And I will show you that it may not be so trivial as it may seem at first glance."
 - Notes:
     - Practical part will focuse on ATF and OP-TEE.
     - A an embedded developers, we depend not only on open source software but